hardlianotion/zounds/README.md

 # Zounds

-Zounds is a simple Sinatra app that pretends to match drivers to packages-for-delivery.
+Zounds is a simple Sinatra web app that pretends to match drivers to packages-for-delivery.

 Install